nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

    For component selection and configuration, you can use different level prj.conf to achieve it.
 Refer the priority level in [prj.conf](#prj-conf) to set the data.

-Remember to register the example in board example.yml so that build system, CI and IDE will know that the examples are enabled in certain boards.
+Remember to register the example in example.yml so that build system.
+The example.yml

+ CI and IDE will know that the examples are enabled in certain boards.

 Here is one example: